 Promoting your event on Eventbrite

 Eventbrite is a great way to automate a lot of the drudgery of event organisation.
-Given that the impending GDPR will make it harder for event lists to be used as general marketing lists, you want to move away from using spreadsheets to manage your subscribers.
+Given that GDPR will make it harder for event lists to be used as general marketing lists, you want to move away from using spreadsheets to manage your subscribers.
 All personal data needs to be held in a securely encrypted way.
 Best to leave that to professional services like Eventbrite.

 Of course, if you’re in the event organising business you already know all about Eventbrite.